Seattle City Pass Discount Attractions Pass!

 Can I get a Seattle CityPass at Costco?

+No, there is currently no Costco CityPass Seattle sales available at this time.
 As far as we have seen, Costco does not sell the CityPass cards for Seattle.
-They do sell the GoCity cards (which are a similar concept, but more expensive – and they are not available for Seattle.
+Although there is no Costco CityPass, they do sell the GoCity cards (which are a similar concept, but more expensive – and they are not available for Seattle at this time).

 If you are a AAA member, there is a slight discount by buying your passes through them.
 Let us know if there are other discounts we missed.